katravella/reddit-post-scheduler/README.md

 ---

-Still under active development, so pardon the mess.
+~~Still under active development, so pardon the mess.~~

+Abandoned.
+Message /u/Deimorz to set up AutoModerator to schedule posts.